-We assess eligible applications against the merit criteria including an overall consideration of value with relevant money and compare it to other eligible applications.
+We assess eligible applications against the assessment criteria including an overall consideration of value for money and compare it to other eligible applications.

 The CRC Advisory Committee will assess all eligible stage one applications and make recommendations to the Minister on which applications are suitable for progression to stage two.